-- A. The new National Surface Transportation Policy (MAP-21) will continue to require staff reviews and be incorporated into the transportation planning process. - B. Incorporate the new transportation planing provisions and regulations as they are developed into the MPO's planning documents and transportation planning process. - C. A Complete Streets policy that will guide the development of future transportation facilities.
+- A. The new National Surface Transportation Policy (MAP-21) will continue to require staff reviews and be incorporated into the transportation planning process. - B. Incorporate the new transportation planing provisions and regulations as they are developed into the MPO's planning documents and transportation planning process. - C. Complete Streets policy to guide the development of future transportation facilities.

-Schedule of Products Completion Dates A. Surface Transportation Regulations & Policy review As needed B. Incorporate new provisions into planning process and documents.
-As needed C. Develop a Complete Streets Policy January 2014
+A. Surface Transportation Regulations & Policy review As needed B. Incorporate new provisions into planning process and documents.
+As needed C. Implemented the Complete Streets Policy On-going activity